Skip to main content

 This example defines two Entities, Customer and Transaction:

-You might need to define two different Features calculated from two raw data sources that use different primary key columns.
+You might need to define two different Features calculated from two raw data sources that use different primary key column names.
 This is no problem, and is in fact one of the reasons to use Entities.
-For example, assume one raw data source uses customer_id as the primary key column and another uses customer_identifier (you could name the join key either of these, or something altogether different.
-Assume you name the join key customer_id.)
-Both Features are associated with the Customer Entity, and both use the Customer join key to search Customer instances.
+For example, assume one raw data source uses customer_id as the primary key column and another uses customer_identifier.
+You could unify those to a single key in your transformations e.g. SELECT customer_identifier as customer_id.
+Both Features are associated with the Customer Entity, and both use the same Customer join key to search Customer instances.

 In this example, my_feature_view defines Features derived from Transactions, so it must include the transaction Entity in its definition.